10 Commandments for Boards and New Presidents

 With over 40 years in higher education, Dr. DiBiasio recently completed his term as the 11th President of Ohio Northern University, retiring after 11 years in the post.
 Prior to that, he served as President of Wilmington College for 16 years.
 His career began at Rocky Mountain College in 1974 and encompassed roles at various institutions, including the University of New Hampshire.
 Dr. DiBiasio’s achievements include strategic planning, fundraising, campus development, program expansion, and promoting high-impact learning.
 He has held leadership roles on national and state boards, including for NAICU and the NCAA Division III Presidents Council, and has been honored with multiple awards and honorary doctorates.

 Upon joining Academic Search in 2017, Dr. Pamela Balch swiftly demonstrated her proficiency as a senior consultant with an eye for identifying executive talent.
 With over 30 years in higher education, including presidencies at Mayville University and West Virginia Wesleyan University, she possesses a deep understanding of university governance.
 From a foundation in education, her career journey spanned various administrative roles and recognitions, including time in California at San Diego State University.
-Her experience in leadership roles equips her to guide institutions and candidates through search processes with strategic insight and dedication.
+Her experience in leadership roles equips her to guide institutions and candidates through search processes and transition and onboarding with strategic insight and dedication.